csmir/Commands.NET/wiki/Configuration.md

 > To ensure thread safety in any of the above situations, it is important to know what this actually means.
 > For more information, consider reading [this article](https://learn.microsoft.com/en-us/dotnet/standard/threading/managed-threading-best-practices).

-### Scope Approach (ScopeApproach)

-The `ScopeApproach` defines how scoping is approached at command pipeline level.
-The pipeline takes into account all instances

-#### OnlyAsync

-This option forces the `IServiceProvider` to use `CreateAsyncScope` to generate new scopes.
-This structure wraps around `IServiceScope` to carry the ability to handle `IAsyncDisposable` types.
-This is usually unnecessary, unless if `AsyncApproach` is set to `Discard` but no `IAsyncDisposable` services exist.

-#### OnlySync

-Here, the option forces the `IServiceProvider` to use `CreateScope`.
-If no settings are changed in the `CommandConfiguration`, this is the default approach.
-It is unusual for smaller applications to have scopes that implement `IAsyncDisposable` pattern.
-Though, if this is the case, this setting must be changed.

-#### ByAsyncApproach

-Here, `AsyncApproach` determines the value (one of the above).

-- When set to `Discard`, it will follow the logic as set in `OnlyAsync`.
-- When set to `Await`, it will follow `OnlySync` logic.